cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/chromatography/gc-lc-ms-visualization/README.md

 ## Molecular Formula (MF)

 Moelcular formula are specified here.
-Several formula can be defined  by separating with a dot.
+Several formulae can be defined by separating with a dot.

 ![](mf.png)

-For single formula, the monoisotopic mass and molcular weight are displayed below.
+For single formula, the monoisotopic mass and molecular weight are displayed below.

 ## Mass modifications (ion adducts) and isotopic distribution